Save a Wolf .. Get a Donkey

 5.Immense power is concentrated in a wolf’s jaw.
-It has a crushing pressure of nearly 1,500 pound per square inch (compared with around 750 for a large dog).
+It has arguably the most powerful jaws of all canids and of the most powerful of most other predators including lion and hyena.
 The jaws themselves are massive, bearing 42 teeth specialized for stabbing, shearing, and crunching bones.
 Their jaws also open farther than those of a dog.

 A Rubens painting depicting a wolf hunt.